Moonmist

-Moonmist is an interactive fiction computer game written by Stu Galley and Jim Lawrence and published by Infocom in 1986.
-The game was released simultaneously for the Amiga, Amstrad CPC, Apple II, Atari 8-bit family, Atari ST, Commodore 64, MS-DOS, TRS-80, TI-99/4A, and Macintosh.
+Moonmist is an interactive fiction game written by Stu Galley and Jim Lawrence and published by Infocom in 1986.
+The game was released simultaneously for the Amiga, Amstrad CPC, Apple II, Atari 8-bit computers, Atari ST, Commodore 64, MS-DOS, TRS-80, TI-99/4A, and Mac.
 It is Infocom's twenty-second game.
 Moonmist was re-released in Infocom's 1995 compilation The Mystery Collection, as well as the 1996 compilation Classic Text Adventure Masterpieces.

 Jim Lawrence, one of the co-authors of Moonmist, ghostwrote books in the Nancy Drew and Hardy Boys series.
 Galley and Lawrence previously co-wrote Seastalker for Infocom.

-Moonmist is the earliest known video game to feature a gay character.
+Moonmist is the first known English language video game to feature a gay character.

 Plot

 The player's character is a young detective, asked by friend Tamara Lynd to investigate her new home of Tresyllian Castle in Cornwall, England.
 Tamara has recently become engaged to the castle's lord, Jack Tresyllian.
 She was very happy until she began seeing what appeared to be The White Lady, a ghost who has allegedly haunted the castle for centuries.
 As if seeing a ghost wasn't nerve-racking enough, she's also begun to fear for her life.
 Is Tamara's imagination just overly excited from living in a large old castle, or is someone really trying to kill her?
 And if her life is in danger, is it from a ghost or someone using it as a disguise?